vijaynaik1117/opella-devops-challenge/README.md

 1. Build a reusable Terraform module to deploy an Azure Virtual Network (VNET).
 2. Use this module to create multiple environments in Azure (eg, Develoment and Production), adding a few additional resources of your choice (Blob).
 3. Submit your work via one or many GitHub repositories, make them plublic and share the URL with us.
+   - Please share the terraform plan output.
+You can use the [Azure Free-tier](https://azure.microsoft.com/en-in/pricing/free-services/).
 4. Make sure your code is clean.
-Propose tools to help you in this aspect.
+Propose tools and processes to help you in this aspect.

-Expect to spend about 2-3 hours on this.
+Expect to spend about 2-4 hours on this.
 Deliverables should be public GitHub repositories (or shared with the evaluator).

 ---